About us

 Ben Franklin

-Ben is CPP’s Director of Research & Policy, where he has overseen impactful programmes of work on the importance of health, adult education and childcare to inclusive growth.
+Ben is CPP’s Interim Chief Executive.
+At CPP he has overseen impactful programmes of work on the importance of health, adult education and childcare to inclusive growth.
 His research has appeared in all major national and regional media – print and broadcast, and he has advised national politicians and local leaders on the linkages between growth, inequality and public services.
 Before this, Ben was Assistant Director at the International Longevity Centre, where he led major projects on the employment challenges facing the over 50s and the future of the UK’s pensions landscape.
 Prior to working in thinktanks, Ben undertook economic analysis for the Financial Conduct Authority and HM Treasury.
 He has also worked for a professional body in the insurance industry.

 Rosie Fogden